Why you need Business Budgets and Plans

 Business budgets are an essential part of executing these plans and ensuring the steps to get there are financially realistic and cost effective.

 It’s important that the two processes are kept in alignment and developed at the same time.
 Your strategic planning and business budgets should influence each other, keeping you informed about your business progress, and keeping you on track to succeed.

-Corporate Training Options presents a Strategic Planning, Budgeting & Forecasting course, which will provide you with the skills to create a Strategic Plan for your business, and Business Budgets for sales, labour and expenses.
+Corporate Training Options presents a Strategic Planning, Budgeting & Forecasting course, which will provide you with the skills to create a Strategic Plan and an Operating Plan for your business, and Business Budgets for sales, labour and expenses.

 You will also learn to interpret a Balance Sheet, review Financial Plans and prepare Business Forecasts.

 The Benefits and Learning Outcomes you will achieve from the Strategic Planning, Budgeting& Forecasting course, include you being able to: